 Sign-up Using a Suitable Google Account

 For this process use a Google account you use for the organization itself and not the personal Google account (e.g. Gmail) or GSuite/Google for Workplaces account of a member of the organization if at all possible.
 Consider creating an account just for this use if you do not have a suitable account already.
-Organizational members come and go and it better to provide a Google account that represents the role (that anyone can fill) and not a specific person.
+Organizational members come and go and it is better to use a Google account that represents the role (that anyone can fill) and not a specific person.
 This account will be used both for the application process and the Google Ads account for use with the Ad grant.

 Visit the Google for Nonprofits page and click the “Get Started” button at the top or bottom of the page.